 Sitgreaves Pass, named after Captain Lorenzo Sitgreaves, is a winding road that passes through the Black Mountains.
 This is the route from Oatman to Kingman AZ and it is not a road for the faint of heart.
 It is very windy and twisty with tons of blind corners that reveal butt-clenching “surprises” as you go through them (e.g. burros, sudden drops, fallen rock, crumbling mine entrances, or tourists who have stopped to feed the donkeys or take a photo).

 It’s said that in the “olden days” tourists would pay locals to drive their car through the pass or have their cars towed over the summit.
-I can understand why, I saw many a driver with a look or concentration or terror on their face as they passed by.
+I can understand why I saw many a driver with a look of concentration or terror on their face as they passed by.
 Motorcyclist stop frequently to “take a break” from the wind and road.

 Memorials to the Departed

 Peppered throughout the pass are little crosses.
 At just about every roadside stop you will find at least a small handful of crosses with pictures, names, or memorabilia.
 At first, I thought they might be Mohave graves or some sort of ritual because this is Aboriginal land, but I began to suspect that these are spots where ashes are spread.

 There is one particularly beautiful spot with enough crosses to make you think you are standing in a graveyard, the view is spectacular and at this point, you are able to see three states: Arizona, California, and Nevada.
 What a fantastic place to have your ashes spread.